williamcottrell72/solidity_w_claude/README.md

-# Simple Storage Smart Contract
+# Smart Contract Tooling and Examples

-A simple Solidity smart contract for testing your development setup.
-This contract allows you to store and retrieve a single `uint256` value.
+Two simple Solidity smart contract for testing your development setup.
+The first, SimpleStorage, allows you to store and retrieve a single `uint256` value.
+The second, MC3Coin, illustrates the upgradeable proxy pattern.

 This project supports **Hardhat**, **Foundry**, and **Truffle** deployment methods, giving you flexibility to use your preferred development framework.